Open Accessibility Menu

 Allergies are the worst.
 You feel miserable without the excuse of being ill.
 Except you are ill.
 Your body is over-reacting to something, causing symptoms that feel like a cold and can be just as disruptive to your life.

-UF Health Central Emergency & Urgent Care is a fully equipped Emergency Room and Urgent Care staffed by ER-trained physicians and staff trained to treat conditions from seasonal allergies to asthma.
+UF Health Central Emergency & Urgent Cares, conveniently located in Eustis-Mt.
+Dora and Clermont, are fully equipped Emergency Rooms and Urgent Cares staffed by ER-trained physicians and staff trained to treat conditions from seasonal allergies to asthma.

 When to Call 911 – Anaphylaxis